Daigyoretsu Parade at Sensoji Temple: A Photographer’s Guide

 What is the Daigyoretsu Parade?

-The Daigyoretsu Parade kicks off the Sanja Matsuri.
-That is one of Tokyo’s most famous and largest festivals.
-It celebrates the three founders of Sensoji Temple.
+The Daigyoretsu Parade is the grand opening procession for the Sanja Matsuri, one of Tokyo’s most significant festivals.
+At its heart, the parade is a vibrant celebration honoring the three founders of Senso-ji Temple.

 Best Daigyoretsu Parade Photo Spots

 Why?
-It has the perfect backdrop – a giant red lantern and Nakamise shopping street.
+The giant red lantern and Nakamise shopping street are the perfect backdrop.

 Tip: Arrive early.
 The area gets crowded quickly.